richardsimms/resume-insights/README.md

 URL: [https://chat.openai.com/g/g-iwZ122rWi-resume-insights](https://chat.openai.com/g/g-iwZ122rWi-resume-insights)

+Alternatively, you can copy and paste [the prompt](https://github.com/richardsimms/resume-insights/blob/main/Resume_Insights.txt) into **ChatGPT with Code Interpreter**

 *Warning: The quality of outputs may vary depending on how OpenAI updates GPT-4, it may be either worse or better than a few weeks ago.